dragomirt/tcp_testing/README.md

 # tcp_testing
-TCP server and client with GUI GOLANG
+TCP server and client with GUI in GO